qjon/smart-home-server/README.md

 ## Connect light switch device to server

-To connect your device to server you will need
+To connect your device to server you will need:

-* computer with Postman or other software like it
-* or mobile with Rest Api Client
+* API KEY and ID of device
+* eWelink app
+* access to your home router

 Step by step procedure using mobile: